Car Lane Change Motorcycle Accident Lawyers in Phoenix

 Drivers of passenger vehicles and trucks both have blind spots in their side and rearview mirrors.
 To safely execute a lane change, a driver must first do a head check - physically turn the head to look over the left or right shoulder to ensure the lane is clear.
 Drivers who fail to do this, or fail to register the presence of a motorcycle in traffic, can lead to accidents and serious or fatal injuries to motorcycle riders when they change lanes.

 Riders can sustain serious injuries in a motorcycle or moped crash even when travelling at slow speeds, which would only result in a minor collision for a passenger vehicle.
 Cars and trucks provide the protection of an enclosed vehicle, which motorcycles lack.
 Although conscientious riders try to stay alert to drivers who violate their right-of-way, an unsafe lane change by a passenger vehicle driver could result in an unavoidable accident.

 If you have been the victim of such an accident, the first action to take is to speak with an experienced attorney as soon as possible.
-Our Phoenix motorcycle lawyers at Breyer Law Offices, P.C. are happy to provide a free case evaluation and discuss your options under the law.
+Our Phoenix motorcycle lawyers at The Husband & Wife Law Team are happy to provide a free case evaluation and discuss your options under the law.

 Ultimately, when large passenger vehicles or trucks make unsafe lane changes without signaling or looking, it can put motorcycle riders at great risk of injury or death.
 The motorcyclists may be sideswiped or forced into a dangerous maneuver to avoid being hit, leading to a deadly accident.
 The rider may have to speed up or slow down quickly or change lanes suddenly, which could result in loss of control or an accident with another vehicle while moving in heavy traffic.